 Co-Founder and Artistic Director - Hannah Hauer-King

-Most recent directing work includes: Alginate (Bunker Theatre), Fury (Soho Theatre), Brute (Soho Theatre), Clay (Pleasance Theatre), Dry Land (Jermyn Street Theatre), Hypernormal (Vaults Festival).
+Most recent directing work includes: Lilith (Bunker Theatre), Dead Playwright (Old Red Lion Theatre), Alginate (Bunker Theatre), Fury (Soho Theatre), Brute (Soho Theatre), Clay (Pleasance Theatre), Dry Land (Jermyn Street Theatre), Hypernormal (Vaults Festival).
 Associate/Assistant work: Romeo & Juliet (Shakespeare's Globe), Radiant Vermin (Soho Theatre) and Daytona (Theatre Royal Haymarket).

-She also works as a theatre, comedy and cabaret programmer for Fane Productions venue, Live At Zedel.
+Hannah also works as a theatre, comedy and cabaret programmer for Fane Productions at venue Live At Zedel.

 Co-Founder and Producer - Kitty Wordsworth